Get the best deal on your electricity bill

 ACT Government Support

-Free home energy assessments for renters: Learn the best actions you can take to make your rental home more comfortable and reduce your energy use and costs.
+• Get a free in-home energy assessment from one of our energy experts.
+Learn the best actions you can take to make your home more comfortable and reduce your energy use and costs.
+Assessments are tailored for renters and homeowners.

 Was this page helpful?